rstemmer/musicdb/README.md

 It is also recommended to update whenever there are changes on *master*.
 You better not use any other branch than *master*. :wink:

+**Best dates for updating MusicDB are end of January, end of May and end of September.**

 Major "releases" are not compatible with the previous version of MusicDB.
 How to update to a next major version will be described in the *Breaking News* section at the beginning of this README.

+The following subsections describe the branches the MusicDB git repository contains.

+## master branch

+This is the main branch and contains the latest stable version of MusicDB.
+This is the version you should install.
+If you want to do some changes to the code, you should branch from this branch.

+## develop branch

+This branch is the branch I'm working on.
+It may contain incomplete features and untested code.
+If there you have trouble with the master branch, and the git log promises a solution to that problem, you can try using this branch.

+When there are lots of commits that are not yet merges with master, you should be very careful.
+I also do not guarantee that this branch is compatible with the current master branch.
+Make a backup of your MusicDB data directory before using installing MusicDB from this branch.

+## mobileapp branch

+I'm working on a mobile app that downloads your whole music collection via WLAN onto your smartphone.
+It is still very experimental and not ready to use.
+For the app, I use the [kivy](https://kivy.org/#home) framework.
+Target will only be Android smartphones due to the storage limitation of iOS based devices.